Corporate Governance

 - Individuals who are executives of the Company or of one of its consolidated subsidiaries (collectively, the “DIC Group”) at present or have been in the preceding 10 years

-- Individuals to whom any of the following items have applied in the preceding three years:
+- Individuals to whom any of the following items has applied in the preceding three years:

-- A principal business partner of the DIC Group (a business partner with which transactions in a single fiscal year exceed 3% of the DIC Group’s consolidated net sales in that year) or an executive of a business partner to which this description applies
+- A principal business partner of the DIC Group (a business partner with which transactions in a single fiscal year exceed 3% of the DIC Group’s consolidated net sales in that year) or an executive of an entity to which this description applies

 - An individual for which the DIC Group is a principal business partner (a business partner with which transactions in a single fiscal year exceed 3% of the partner’s consolidated net sales in that year) or an executive of an entity to which this description applies

-- A shareholder who holds 5% or more of the voting rights in the Company or an executive of a said shareholder to which this description applies
+- A shareholder who holds 5% or more of the voting rights of the Company or an executive of a said shareholder to which this description applies

 - An accountant who serves as an accounting auditor or accounting advisor for the DIC Group or an individual who is an employee, partner or associate of an audit firm to which this description applies